pabloernesto/pabloernesto.github.io/_posts/2022-04-15-summary-ospblue-essays.md

 and can be considered part of the same series.

 # In one paragraph
 Academic reading is often boring reading, which is hard.
 Summaries, audiobooks, and limited or "focused" reading will help you get through a boring book, while annotating it will help you re-find things.
-Literary analysis accomodates as many  meanings as you can sell your audience on.
+Literary analysis accommodates as many meanings as you can sell your audience on.
 Good project management helps with writing too: schedule abundant time, make a point of taking breaks and revisiting drafts, and seek early feedback.
 Also texts should flow, try reading your writing aloud.

 # Table of Contents
 Table of Contents in the original is embedded as text on the video.